Punch Brothers: 2011: How to Grow A Band documentary

 The band is also the focus of the documentary How to Grow a Band, directed by Mark Meatto.
 It was filmed over a two-year period and, according to its website, "explores the tensions between individual talents and group identity, art and commerce, youth and wisdom".
 The film premiered at the 42nd Nashville Film Festival in Nashville, Tennessee on April 15, 2011.
 The film also screened as part of the 38th Annual Telluride Bluegrass Festival in June 2011.

-2012: Who's Feeling Young Now?
+2012: Who's Feeling Young Now? and Ahoy!

 The band released its third album, Who's Feeling Young Now?, in February 2012.
-Shortly afterwards, they contributed the song 'Dark Days' to the soundtrack for 2012 blockbuster The Hunger Games.
+Shortly afterwards, they contributed the song "Dark Days" to the soundtrack for the 2012 blockbuster The Hunger Games.
 In November 2012 they released Ahoy!, the 5-track EP companion to Who's Feeling Young Now?
 The EP consists of five songs that were not featured on the full-length release.